This coriander and basil encrusted tuna steak is based on a recipe from Jamie Oliver’s 2002 cookbook “The Naked Chef”

 Today, I combined my albacore tuna steaks with sautéed wild spinach and “zeekraal”.
-I had to turn to internet as there apparently are many names for (as well as many, many variations of) this edible plant that grows in coastal areas of (among others) the Netherlands.
-It did where I grew up and sometimes we harvested it by hand on ebb tide.
+I had to turn to the internet as there apparently are many names for (as well as many, many variations of) this edible plant that grows in coastal areas of (among others) the Netherlands.
+It did where I grew up, and sometimes we harvested it by hand on the ebb tide.
 Samphire seems to be the most common name, but it is also called sea asparagus, sea pickle or glasswort.

 Samphire is often used as a maritime accompaniment to fish or seafood.
-The most commonly available is marsh samphire and it has vibrant green stalks, similar to baby asparagus, with a distinctively crisp and salty taste.
+The most commonly available is marsh samphire, and it has vibrant green stalks, similar to baby asparagus, with a distinctively crisp and salty taste.
 It should be eaten as fresh as possible as it doesn’t keep well.
 It is often boiled or steamed and then coated in butter or olive oil.
 I stir-fried it in some olive oil with half a clove of grated garlic only for 2 minutes or so to preserve its crunchy texture.
-Again, samphire is quite salty on its own, so please take that into consideration when seasoning other food you want to serve it with.
+Again, samphire is quite salty on its own, so please consider that when seasoning other food you want to serve it with.

 2 replies on “Grilled Encrusted Tuna Steak with Sautéed Spinach and Samphire”